fgremper/CloudStudio/Documents/WorkLog.md

 #### TODO

->>
-* click around and test :) all satisfactory? :>
+>> * click around and test :) all satisfactory? :>
-* gui explanation at the bottom (or question mark somewhere) -> external help?
+>> * stuff seems to work
-* thursday: write this vs. old cloudstudio part before meeting on fri and discuss it then
+>>* thursday: write this vs. old cloudstudio part before meeting on fri and discuss it then

+>>* have an "updating" overlay to show that we are requesting something and not done yet
+* view as origin
+* there was one bug that I couldn't seem to reproduce after that one time -> workaround: process.waitFor needs a timeout!

-* tests for coverage
+* tests for coverage -> finish!
+* gui explanation at the bottom (or question mark somewhere) -> external help? just write the thesis >_>

 #### Done